Life on Mars (American TV series): Commentary

-In a UK interview with SFX, Matthew Graham—co-creator of the original Life on Mars—was asked his opinion on the US remake.
+In a British interview with SFX, Matthew Graham—co-creator of the original Life on Mars—was asked his opinion on the ending of the American remake.
 His opinion was "Have you seen it?
 It beggars belief, doesn't it?"
-He goes on to speak of how he discussed future Ashes to Ashes endings and theories with the US team, stating they thought the UK ending "wasn't extreme enough".
-He spoke of how strong endings should be there for the viewer to work out, whereas the US ending was like "coming up with something and going 'Hey-hey, you never knew this, but Gene is a Martian!'", which he felt was a mistake.
+He goes on to speak of how he discussed future Ashes to Ashes endings and theories with the American team, stating they thought the British ending "wasn't extreme enough".
+He spoke of how strong endings should be there for the viewer to work out, whereas the American ending was like "coming up with something and going 'Hey-hey, you never knew this, but Gene is a Martian!'", which he felt was a mistake.